daniloasdotcom/angularchecklist/README.md

 ## Access the Web Application

-Visit [Angular Way Web Application](https://daniloasdotcom.github.io/angularway) to see the application live!
+Visit [Angular Check List Web Application](https://daniloasdotcom.github.io/angularway) to see the application live!

 ## Creator and maintainer of Angular Way